PeppyDays/learn-rust-with-tests/src/rust_fundamentals/maps.md

 }
 ```

-To make the tests pass, we implemented the `search` method to return a `Result` type.
+To make tests pass, we implemented the `search` method to return a `Result` type.
 The `Result` type is an enum that can be either `Ok` or `Err`.
-We also created a new enum called `DictionaryError` to represent the error case.
-The `NotFound` variant of the enum takes a string as an argument, which is the key that was not found.
+We also created a new enum called `DictionaryError` to represent error cases.
+The `NotFound` variant takes a string representing the key that wasn't found.

 ### Refactor

-It looks okay, but if you do like functional style programming, you can chain methods to make `Result` in `search` method.
+This looks good, but if you prefer functional-style programming, you can chain methods to create the `Result` in the `search` method.

-After getting a value from the internal `HashMap` with `self.0.get(key)`, you can get `Option<&String>` type.
-We changed from `Option<&String>` to `Result<&str, DictionaryError>` with pattern matching by splitting the `Option` type into two branches.
+After getting a value from the internal `HashMap` with `self.0.get(key)`, you receive an `Option<&String>` type.
+We converted from `Option<&String>` to `Result<&str, DictionaryError>` using pattern matching by splitting the `Option` type into two branches.

-We can do the same thing with two chaining methods:
+We can achieve the same result with two chained methods:
 - `ok_or_else` method to convert `Option<T>` to `Result<T, E>`
 - `map` method to convert `&String` to `&str`

-Let's change the `search` method to use these methods.
+Let's modify the `search` method to use these methods:

 ```rust,ignore
 impl Dictionary {